Alfaro helps Marlins rally in 9th, 10th to beat Giants 7-6

-MIAMI (AP) — Jorge Alfaro hit a game-ending, two-run double, and the Miami Marlins rallied from two-run deficits in the ninth and 10th innings to beat the San Francisco Giants 7-6 Saturday night.
+Jorge Alfaro hit a game-ending, two-run double and the Miami Marlins rallied from two deficits in the ninth and 10th innings to beat the San Francisco Giants 7-6 Saturday night.

+Corey Dickerson had four hits for the Marlins who have won six of seven.
+Alfaro’s extra-base hit to win it was his first of the season.

+““I just tried to help the team,” said Alfaro, who was hitting .192 before Saturday.
+“I was looking for a pitch that I could make hard contact.”

 San Francisco led 5-3 before RBI singles in the ninth by Alfaro and Starling Marte off Jake McGee.
-The closer threw 35 pitches in the inning, retiring Adam Duvall on an inning-ending flyout that stranded the bases loaded.
+The closer blew his first save in seven opportunities and threw 35 pitches in the inning, retiring Adam Duvall on an inning-ending flyout that stranded the bases loaded.

+“It’s still fairly easy to turn the page, I would say it’s always amnesia,” McGee said of his outing.
+“If you can figure out what went wrong and why it went wrong, you’ll have something to work on towards the next game.”

 Brandon Belt’s run-scoring double against Yimi García (2-1) put the Giants ahead 6-5 in the 10th.